The Rigidity Problem in Orthogonal Grassmannians: Introduction

-To the best of author's knowledge, this paper is the first investigation of this generalized problem in orthogonal Grassmannians.
+To the best of the author's knowledge, this paper is the first investigation of this generalized problem in orthogonal Grassmannians.
 Our results in particular fully characterize the rigid Schubert classes in orthogonal Grassmannians.

 First, we study this problem in Grassmannians.
 Let $G(k,n)$ denote the Grassmannian variety that parametrizes $k$-dimensional subspaces of a $n$-dimensional complex vector space $V$.
-Given a partial flag of subspaces the Schubert variety $\Sigma_{a_1,...,a_k}(F_\bullet)$ is defined to be the following subset of $G(k,n)$:
+Given a partial flag of subspaces the Schubert variety $\Sigma_{a_1,...,a_k}(F_\bullet)$ is defined to be the following locus in $G(k,n)$:

 Let $\sigma_{a_1,...,a_k}$ denote its cohomology class.

 In \S \ref{sec1}, we will prove the following result: \begin{theorem} Let $\sigma_{a_1,...,a_k}$ be a Schubert class in $G(k,n)$.
 Assume for some $1\leq i\leq k$, $a_{i+1}\neq a_i+1$ and one of the following holds: \begin{enumerate} \item $i=k$; or